FAQ

 A deeper review is appropriate when verified ownership exists, active engagement is in place, read-only connector context or trusted exports are approved, and the business needs stronger confidence before remediation.

-Decision cueUse authorized_deep only when the business has approval, scope, and a reason to add private evidence.
+Decision cueUse the authorized enterprise lane only when the business has approval, scope, and a reason to add private evidence.

-• Do not assume anonymous public scans include private context.
+• Do not assume anonymous public reviews include private context.

-• Use authorized_deep to improve confidence, sequencing, and evidence quality.
+• Use the authorized enterprise lane to improve confidence, sequencing, and evidence quality.

 • Approve connector or export evidence only when it is read-only, attributable, and scoped.